Kljorgenson/Alpine-Stream-Food-Webs/README.md

 # Alpine-Stream-Food-Webs

-This contains the data and code necessary to replicate the findings from my thesis titled "Hydrologic source and trophic flexibility structure alpine stream food webs in the Teton Range, Wyoming".
+This repository contains the data and code necessary to replicate the findings from the manuscript titled "Hydrologic source and trophic flexibility structure alpine stream food webs".

 R scripts that must be run in order:<br/>
 1. Trophic position.R: Calculate the trophic position of each invertebrate sample using the one baseline method <br/>